heistp/antler/README.md

 #### Features

-- allow Go template syntax right in .cue files, instead of using .ant files
 - implement flagForward optimization, and maybe invert it to flagProcess
 - add support for simulating conversational stream protocols
 - show bandwidth for FCT distribution
+- add ability to buffer System Stdout to /tmp before sending as FileData
 - find a better way than unions to create interface implementations from CUE
+- allow Go template syntax right in .cue files, instead of using .cue.tmpl files
 - support MacOS
 - support FreeBSD